LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 NASA's Power of 10 is very powerful set of rules.
 It is well known for it's strict rules tailored to creating saftey critical code.
+These systems must be developed correctly, or they can result in death or injury of people.
 Howevever, the emphasis is on **saftey critical C code**.
 Most programmers are not developing saftey critical code, and most languages can't implement every rule.
 Additionally, these rules do not explicity go over input sanitization or overflow checks.
 Despite this, I feel it is at least important to know what rules you can implement given your circumstance.

 Below is my interpretation and my personal take for NASA's rules.
 I understand most programmers are not coding rovers or satellites, so not every rule may apply especially considering your language.
-I would still suggest to read NASA's reasoning though as it provides insight into their expectations.
+I would still suggest to read NASA's documentation as it provides insight into their expectations and reasonings.

 ## Note For Other Languages

 Not every language can follow all 10 of these rules.
 Weakly typed and OOP languages make it impossible to avoid the HEAP, and some languages abstract away pointers.
 NASA has their reason for avoiding garbage collecting languages.
+They can be unpredictable and take up extra over head.
 Despite this, most languages should be able to follow all but 3, 9, and 10.
 Rules 9 and 10 are a little iffy based on the language.
 Weakly typed languages can't follow rule 10 as they don't know the data type.
-Imagine launching a rover in Python and it turns out you forgot to test a branch containing a type error.
+Imagine launching a rover in Python and it turns out you forgot to test a method containing a type error.
 Rule 9 can also be harder to follow since some languages abstract pointers and dereferencing is implicit.

 ### 1. Have a clear simple control flow